 I think that coincidences are real and denying their existence stops inquiry and prevents us from expressing our power as a creative force.
 Regardless of what you choose to believe in, try to develop a perspective that makes your life an adventure of discovery so that you can explore your capabilities.
 Allow the magic of synchronicities activate a sense of awe.

 Here are some suggestions on how you can develop your own interpretations about the coincidences that occur in your life:

 2. Examine past coincidences in your life: Taking time out to reflect on all the coincidences that have occurred in your life thus far will enable you to gain perspective on this phenomenon and how it has impacted your life.
 List down all the major coincidences and synchronicities that stand out in your memories.
 Focus on the ones that left you feeling awestruck and filled you a sense of wonder and write down your responses to these journal prompts:

 3. Adopt a curious perspective: No matter how you choose to explain coincidences, there’s no denying that when it does occur in your life, it can absolutely take your breath away.
 It would be a pity to deny ourselves of this cosmic treat by dismissing synchronicities as pure chance and ignoring them.
 I’ve found that seeing the Universe as a cold, random and impersonal place is not conducive to a joyful state.
 At the same time, I know that some of us, myself included, don’t want to romanticize coincidences and over-analyze them to the point that we let it control our destiny.

 Coincidences provide evidence of our significance in the cosmic ocean.
 Like sailors, we need to tap into the wisdom to adjust our sails and the course of our ship, based on the ebb and flow of the tides of this ocean.
-Following the trail of clues left by coincidental events will eventually bring us to a place of meaning and purpose.
+Following the trail of clues left by coincidental events will eventually bring us to lands filled with meaning and purpose.